neonevm/neon-evm.docs/docs/governance/overview/overview.md

 title: Overview
 ---

+## Users will be able to...

+- Chose the right assembly to create a proposal or vote for the proposal
+- Find and understand voting parameters for each Assembly
+- Discuss initiatives on Forum
+- Deal with proposals:
+    - deposit/withdraw tokens, view locked tokens amount
+    - create, vote, execute Tx
+- Create proposal to
+    - transfer money
+    - update EVM

+## Principles and Objectives

 ## Principles and Objectives

 To ensure that the Neon DAO works smoothly and is effective at implementing the community's vision, there are a few guiding principles that people engaging with this DAO must follow.
 These include: